developeranaz/URL-Magnet-Cloud-Uploader-Heroku/README.md

  * Torrent File upload not available
  * magnet / torrent may not upload automatically
  * magnet links stucks at seeding after downloaded.
- * For Personal use only ie., 1 user per 1 download at a time.
  * Low seeded Torrents may take long time,It affects free dyno.
 ###### Use [seedr.cc](https://seedr.cc) to upload torrents if number of seeds is low/low speed, and upload directlink to Aria2Rclone.
 # screenshots